hdShang/arxiv-daily/docs/cs-RO/2025-11-10/papers/251107081v1-hdcnet-a-hybrid-depth-completion-network-for-grasping-transparent-an.md

 ---
 layout: default
-title: HDCNet: A Hybrid Depth Completion Network for Grasping Transparent and Reflective Objects
+title: "HDCNet: A Hybrid Depth Completion Network for Grasping Transparent and Reflective Objects"
 ---

 # HDCNet: A Hybrid Depth Completion Network for Grasping Transparent and Reflective Objects